🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 And I just, you know, I don't want to be cynical.

-We see that time and time again in this country, where people in communities rally around each other, they put aside differences, they come together, and they help each other out in hard times.
+We see that time and time again in this country where people in communities rally around each other.

-That that happens all across this country every single time there is any kind of an event like this or a natural disaster that happens or just a tough time in any community.
+That happens all across this country every single time there is any kind of an event like this or a natural disaster that happens or just a tough time in any community.

 What we need is better from our leaders.

-And I don't mean just elected officials, I mean kind of thought leaders as well.
+And I don't mean just elected officials.

-People that their job is to go out and discuss these kinds of things and express some of the concerns from other people.
+I mean kind of thought leaders as well, people that their job is to go out and discuss these kinds of things and express some of the concerns from other people.

 We need better from them.